ToyB0x/git-dash/README.md

 So this app provides insights into your Git repositories.

+## Milestones

+- [ ] rethink and update concepts (current concept is not stable, we are still thinking about it)
+- [ ] update github action to support working without app install
+- [ ] update app to support working on local environment

 ## Project Status

 Currently, the sample implementation as Proof of Concept has been completed.